Reduced Latency when Monitoring FAQ

 Track 2 contains an instrument.
 In order to play it, you need to set the monitor to "In" or "Auto" and arm the track for recording.
 As Track 2 is being delayed by 100ms so that it's in time with the rest of the tracks, it's going to feel quite sluggish when playing it.

 This is where "Reduced latency when monitoring" comes in.
-It decouples the monitored tracks from the latency calculation of the whole set.
+The overall latency of the set is bypassed for monitored tracks.
 So when Track 2 is monitored the latencies are now Track 1 - 100ms, Track 2 - 20ms and Track 3 - 100ms.

 Essentially, with this option active the monitored track(s) ignore the increased latency of the entire set and instead reduce their latency to the minimum possible.